ten-protocol/ten-kit/README.md

 The main provider component that sets up wagmi and React Query for TEN Protocol.

+**What it does:**
+- Wraps your app with `WagmiProvider` configured for TEN Protocol
+- Wraps your app with `QueryClientProvider` for data fetching
+- Configures injected wallet connector (MetaMask, Rabby, etc.)
+- Sets up TEN Protocol chain configuration
+- Enables all wagmi hooks to work with TEN Protocol

 ```tsx
 interface TENProviderProps {
   children: ReactNode;